matthiasdaues/howFar_howMuch_howMany/02_doc/osm_import_road_network_for_routing.md

    1. find the st_intersects spatial relation to enclosing features and
       1. add the "landuse" tag
       2. add the "leisure" tag
-      3. add the tags as arrays to compensate for paths crossing several type areas
+      3. add the tags as arrays to compnensate for paths crossing several type areas
 3. Prune the road network based on
    1. road type
    2. area type